guillermo-carrasco/arvados-ansible/README.md

 Passenger role [needs SELinux disabled][SELinux] as a requirement, if you don't want this, you'll need to follow the instructions in the previous link and upgrade your kernel version to a version >= 2.6.39.

+## SSO Server SSL certificate
+Since this ansible recipe was intended to provision a testing cluster, SSL security has been disabled by choice for convinience.
+Please read carefully the section [configure your web server](http://doc.arvados.org/install/install-sso.html) in Arvados' documentation to properly configure a secure server.

 [arvados]: https://arvados.org/
 [SELinux]: https://www.phusionpassenger.com/library/walkthroughs/deploy/ruby/ownserver/nginx/oss/el6/install_passenger.html